Authors: Joel Zhou & Michael Troutman

 persistentvolumeclaim/application-pvc created

-You can verify the deployment of your PVC by using a kubectl get
+You can also verify the deployment of your PVC by using a kubectl get

 command.